ianmwariri/Quotes-IP/README.md

 * Create a Pull Request.

 ## Known Bugs
-* The Live Site is not functional, though all deployment steps have been followed; the PC of development prompted inevitable errors.
 * Upvote and DownVote are also not functioning.

 ## Technologies Used
 * TypeScript